travis-ci/travis-boxes/README.md

 ## Chef Cookbooks location

-We use [OpsCode Chef](http://www.opscode.com/chef/) to provision VMs (and everything else). travis-boxes assumes [travis-cookbooks](https://github.com/travis-ci/travis-cookbooks) are cloned as one directory up, like this:
+We use [OpsCode Chef](http://www.opscode.com/chef/) to provision VMs (and everything else). travis-boxes assumes [travis-cookbooks](https://github.com/travis-ci/travis-cookbooks) are located one directory up, like this:

     travis-boxes
     travis-cookbooks